Star light, Star bright: How Does Light Intensity Change with Distance?

 - Lab notebook

-For this science project, you will use a smartphone and Google's Science Journal app to measure light intensity levels.
-Science Journal is an app that lets you record data using sensors that are built into many smartphones, including a light sensor.
-To learn how to use the Science Journal app and how to use the light sensor, you can review the relevant tutorials on this Science Journal tutorial page.
-In the Android version of Science Journal, the light sensor measures light intensity in units of lux (lx), which is a measure of how much light falls on a certain area.
+For this science project, you will use the light sensor of your smartphone to measure light intensity levels.
+Specific sensor apps such as phyphox let you record data using sensors that are built into many smartphones, including a light sensor.
+The light sensor measures light intensity in units of lux (lx), which is a measure of how much light falls on a certain area.

 Setting Up Your Experiment

-- Familiarize yourself with the Science Journal App and light sensor.
+- Familiarize yourself with the sensor app and the light sensor.

 You may notice that different light bulbs with the same power rating (or watt value) can yield different lux measurements.
 This is because a lux measurement favors some wavelengths (colors) over others in order to mimic the human eye's perception of light, and different types of light bulbs emit different sets of wavelengths.
 This is not a problem for this project, as you will only use one type of bulb.